Bounds on the sequence length sufficient to reconstruct binary level-$1$ phylogenetic networks under the CFN model: Inference rules and dyadic closure

 The \emph{order} of an inference rule is its input size~$k$.
 A second order inference rule is called \emph{dyadic}, while a third order rule is \emph{triadic}.

 We first introduce two well-known dyadic inference rules for quartets of unrooted phylogenetic trees (see e.g. \cite{bandelt1986reconstructing,erdos1999logs1}):

 In the following proposition we prove that any rule that is valid for quartets of an unrooted phylogenetic tree---which thus includes inference rules \ref{eq:R1} and \ref{eq:R2}---is valid for semi-directed networks, when considering (necessarily trivial) quartet profiles.
 We note in passing that this also means that these are valid inference rules for quarnet-splits (as defined in \cite{frohn2024reconstructing}). \begin{proposition} Any valid quartet inference rule for unrooted phylogenetic trees is a valid quartet profile inference rule for semi-directed networks. \end{proposition} \begin{proof} Denote by~$R$ a quartet inference rule $q_1 + \cdots + q_k \mapsto q_1' + \cdots + q_l'$ (with $k,l \geq 1$) that is valid for any unrooted phylogenetic tree.
 Let $\N$ be a semi-directed network and assume that all $q_i$ are also trivial quartet profiles of $\N$ (i.e. there is only one displayed quartet tree for each of the corresponding four-leaf subsets).
-Next, let $\T$ be a displayed tree of $\N$.
-Then, since all quartets $q_i$ are trivial, all of them are also induced quartets of the tree $\T$.
+Next, let $\T$ be a displayed tree of $\N$ \CorrB{on the same leaf set}.
+Then, since all quartet profiles $q_i$ are trivial, all of them are also induced quartets of the tree $\T$.
 Hence, by the valid rule~$R$, all the $q_j'$ are induced quartets of $\T$.
-Since $\T$ was an arbitrary displayed tree of $\N$, all $q_j'$ are quartets of any of the displayed trees of $\N$, and hence they are trivial quartet profiles of~$\N$. \end{proof}
+Since $\T$ was an arbitrary displayed tree of $\N$ \CorrB{on the same leaf set}, all $q_j'$ are quartets of any of the displayed trees of $\N$, and hence they are trivial quartet profiles of~$\N$. \end{proof}

 Building upon the two inference rules~\ref{eq:R1} and~\ref{eq:R2}, we introduce two novel inference rules (the first one being dyadic, and the second one triadic) that also consider nontrivial quartet profiles: